BananaAcid/ai-operator/examples/prompts.md

 ```
 - involes links2
 - sometimes searches duckduckgo first for the url
-- reads the nuxt installation page and gets the correct result (GEMINI knows an outdated command)
+- reads the nuxt installation page and gets the correct result (GEMINI only knows an outdated command)